 - 1. To have a named governor responsible for looked after children and children subject to a child protection plan. - 2.
 To ensure an annual safeguarding report is completed and submitted to the full governing body. - 3.
-To make at least one focus visit per year to audit child protection procedures. - 4.
-To track child protection data presented at termly governing body meetings. - 5.
-To review the child protection policy annually - 6.
+To make at least one focus visit per year to audit safeguarding procedures. - 4.
+To track safeguarding data presented at termly governing body meetings. - 5.
+To review the safeguarding and child protection policy annually - 6.
 To participate in training at least every two years